TheSmashy/TFU/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or custom orders, open an issue or contact the maintainers through the repository discussions.
+For questions or custom orders, reach out via email at [TFU-Lights@wmode.anonaddy.com](mailto:TFU-Lights@wmode.anonaddy.com) or open an issue on this repository.